 Home

-Welcome to this website about legal history.
+Welcome to this website about legal history!
 Rechtshistorie is one of two Dutch words for legal history; rechtsgeschiedenis is the other one.
 For me the presence of these two words rightly stresses the many aspects of legal history: The legal history does not exist, legal histories do.
-This site tries to provide introductions to the history of a number of legal systems and periods.
-For some part information will come from my earlier homepage (ended Autumn 2023).
+This website offers introductions to the history of a number of legal systems and periods.
+For some part information came from my earlier homepage (ended Autumn 2023).
 Law and history do touch each other, and the picture of a bridge symbolises the connection between them.
-I try to offer a kind of bridge to events and news concerning legal history on my legal history blog, with regular postings and links to online journals, other blogs – for example those of law libraries – and a congress calendar.
+I try to offer a kind of bridge to events and news concerning legal history on Rechtsgeschiedenis, my legal history blog, with regular postings and links to online journals, other blogs – for example those of law libraries – and a congress calendar for scholarly events, workshops and legal histroy prizes.
 I send short messages and notices on Twitter.

 Legal history is interesting for several reasons: It offers a form of comparative law in time, it relates facts, developments and institutions to each other and puts them into perspective.
 Legal history brings into view not just courts of law and the judiciary, but also legislation, juridical education, the development of doctrine and legal institutions.
 In some countries the legal cases at stake get most attention, in other countries the consistency of the legal system itself is a paramount factor.
 Apart from civil or private law, state law, penal law and legal procedure, many other branches of law call for attention.
 The Catholic church, one of the world’s longest existing institutions, has its own legal system, called canon law, and this shows in its long history both influences of law created by the state, and its own influence on many aspects of law and society, for example for legal procedure and matrimonial law